AnaPaulaMagalhaesSilva/teste-zup/README.md

 ## Usage
-  After running the test, to generate the report.html run the command `ruby reports.rb`
+  After running the test, to generate the report.html run the command `ruby reports.rb`.
+The generated report will be stored in the reports folder.